 Now, it's true that during the 70s, there were plenty of missions to the moon, and plenty of them happened around the end of the year (for example, the Apollo 17 mission launched on December 7, 1972.)
 However, the chances of these claims being true are slim.
 Although NASA contracted the company Donna claimed to work for in the 70s, they only provided engineering and operational support services.
 Therefore, neither Donna nor the company she worked for would have gotten anywhere near a photo lab, or a debriefing.

-9. Astronauts in the ISS cannot drink at Christmas
+9. Astronauts on the ISS cannot drink at Christmas

-Whether you drink or not, it should be pretty clear that people like to celebrate with a bit of alcohol around this time of year.
-However, if you happen to be one of those select few who are spending the holiday season aboard the International Space Station, you probably won’t have the option.
+It's not uncommon to find people celebrating with some alcohol around this time of year.
+However, if you happen to be one of those select few who are spending the holiday season aboard the International Space Station (ISS), you probably won't have the option.

 While rumors have spread that Russian crewmembers have smuggled vodka onto the base, it's doubtful that these rumors are true.
 The ISS's water recycling system is very delicate and would be overwhelmed by any amount of alcohol.
 According to Italian astronaut Paolo Nespoli "the water processing system on the ISS… would be overwhelmed if any alcohol got into the plumbing."
 So, there you have it, no Christmas tipple in space.

-If you want to experience the ISS and still have a drink or two over the holidays, then check out our Space Lego deals guide to find the Lego International Space Station kit (opens in new tab).
+If you want to experience the ISS and still have a drink or two over the holidays, then check out our Space Lego deals guide.

 8. Santa Claus visited the ISS in 2010